Mode of creating Agency | Business Law | BBA Notes

 There are several modes for creating agency or agency can be created in any one of the following ways.

-- General power of attorney: – Under this attorney, the agent is authorized to do all dealings, i.e., to act generally in the business of agency.
+The general power of attorney: Under this attorney, the agent is authorized to do all dealings, i.e., to act generally in the business of the agency.

-- Particular power of attorney: – Under this attorney, the agent is authorized to do a particular single act, e.g. Submission of document in the particular office or court.
+The particular power of attorney: Under this attorney, the agent is authorized to do a particular single act, e.g. Submission of the document in the particular office or court.

-- The authority to act as an agent is inferred from the nature of business, the circumstances of the case, the conduct of the principal or the course of dealing between the parties.
-It may be the following types: –
+The authority to act as an agent is inferred from the nature of the business, the circumstances of the case, the conduct of the principal, or the course of dealing between the parties.
+It may be the following types:

-- Agency by estoppels: – Estoppels is a legal doctrine which prevents a person from denying a fact.
-When a person, by his conduct or statement, induces others to believe that certain person is his agent, he is precluded from subsequently denying it.
+Estoppels is a legal doctrine that prevents a person from denying a fact.
+When a person, by his conduct or statement, induces others to believe that a certain person is his agent, he is precluded from subsequently denying it.
 The agency created in this way is called agency by estoppels.

-- Agency by necessity: – This third mode of creating agency under implied agreement or authority.
-Sometime the agency can be created because of necessity.
-The cause behind this is that sometime one may need to do work being agent of another even in the absence of express authority.
-In this situation, the principal is responsible for works of the agent.
+This third mode of creating agency under implied agreement or authority.
+Sometimes the agency can be created because of necessity.
+The cause behind this is that sometime one may need to do work being an agent of another even in the absence of express authority.
+In this situation, the principal is responsible for the works of the agent.
 For the creation of agency by necessity the following conditions must be satisfied: –

-– There must be a real and definite necessity for creation of agency.
+– There must be a real and definite necessity for the creation of the agency.

 – It must be impossible to obtain notice of the principal.